 OK, so you’ve set a goal to lose a specific amount of weight.
 You keep dreaming about your scale hitting that goal number.

-As a recovered over-eater (aka: emotional eater) and founder of The DO IT Program (my downloadable digital course for weight loss), I’m passionate about reading studies on weight loss success.
+As a recovered over-eater (aka: emotional eater) and founder of my bestselling video course “Stop Emotional Eating” , I’m passionate about reading studies on weight loss success.
 When I first heard about these research studies I was shocked.
 But then I thought about it, and it made perfect sense.

 When you’re focused on the process of exercise, then you wind up doing a better job at the process of exercise – because that’s your top priority.